-Done well, tomatoes on toast can taste like candy.
+Done well, heirloom tomatoes on toast can taste like candy.
 The best tomato toast I’ve ever had was when the tomatoes are still warm from the garden.
 It sounds weird, but trust me, tomatoes on toast are harvest season’s most delicious treat!

 Like any recipe, a yummy meal requires yummy ingredients.
 If you make tomato toast with sweet heirloom tomatoes, fresh sourdough bread, real homemade mayo, and beautiful flaked sea salt, it just might be the most delicious snack you make all summer long.